The abilityNEWS Daily

 The session was addressing what’s rapidly becoming a critical issue for the NDIS - the existence (or rather the lack of) foundational supports that can help People with Disability who don’t qualify for the NDIS.

-Pannelists Deane, Sophie Cusworth (CEO of Women with Disability Australia) and Hannah Orban (from the Grattan Institute) all agreed that while the NDIS had achieved its objective of providing support to individuals who met its eligibility requirements, these barriers were leaving others uncovered.
+Pannelists Rogerson, Sam Connor (former President of People with Disability Australia) and Rick Morton (Senior Reporter with The Saturday Paper) all agreed that while the NDIS had achieved its objective of providing support to individuals who met its eligibility requirements, these barriers were leaving others uncovered.

 And because the NDIS was swallowing all the funding, people who failed to qualify for one reason or another were left stranded and unsupported.

-Cusworth pointed out that this was a particular issue for people at the intersections.
+In a subsequent panel Sophie Cusworth from Women with Disabilities Australia pointed out that this was a particular issue for people at the intersections.
 She offered an example of a woman, from a migrant background, who possessed specific disabilities that might not meet the stringent definitions required for a NDIS package but was left floundering as state governments had withdrawn from funding.

-Orban offered a glimpse into the number of individuals who were in this situation by identifying the number of Australians who identified as disabled and comparing this huge figure with the number of NDIS recipients.
+Hannah Orban from the Grattan Institute offered a glimpse into the number of individuals who were in this situation by identifying the number of Australians who identified as disabled and comparing this huge figure with the number of NDIS recipients.

 By unpacking the specific cohorts missing out on individualised packages, she indicated it was possible to identify these unaddressed areas of critical need.